Assessment Services

 Edvocation® Services Profiling assessments are for young people who have a diagnosed condition, such as autism, ADHD, dyslexia, anxiety disorders, and/or where there are concerns about specific aspects of a young person’s behaviours, for example educational participation, progress and attainment within learning and cognition; social relationships and participation; sensory responses.
 A summary report, advice and guidance on provision is provided.

 This assessment, requires you to complete assessment questionnaires.
-On return of completed questionnaires parent/s will be invited to a 60 minute virtual or telephone consultation appointment.
-This detailed consultation appointment provides the opportunity to discuss your concerns, experiences, familial, developmental and educational information.
+On return of completed questionnaires parent/s will be invited to a 30 minute virtual or telephone consultation appointment.
+This consultation appointment provides the opportunity to discuss your concerns, experiences, familial, developmental and educational information.
 A school visit provides the opportunity for professional discussion, observations and direct work with the child/young person.

 Functional Assessment of Behaviour (FAB)